-Board Notification Thresholds, and Board Limits for each of our nine risk categories.
+Board Notification Thresholds, and Board Limits for each of our risk categories.
 We communicate risk appetite statements, limits and thresholds to the appropriate levels in the organization and monitor adherence.
-While first line executives manage risk on a day-to-day basis, the Chief Risk Officer provides effective challenge and independent oversight to ensure that risks are within the appetite and specific limits established by the Board of Directors.
-The Chief Risk Officer regularly reports to the Board of Directors on the nature and level of risk across all nine risk categories.
+While first line executives manage risk on a day-to-day basis, the Chief Risk Officer in the second line, provides effective challenge and independent oversight to ensure that risks are within the appetite and specific limits established by the Board of Directors.
+The Chief Risk Officer regularly reports to the Board of Directors on the nature and level of risk across all risk categories.
 In addition to his broader management responsibilities, our Chief Executive Officer is responsible for developing the strategy and mission of our organization, determining and leading our culture, and reviewing and providing input into our risk appetite.

-For further information on our risk framework and structure and organization of the risk management function, see "MD&A-Risk Management" in our 2020 Form 10-K.
+For further information on our risk framework and structure and organization of the risk management function, see "MD&A-Risk Management" in our 2020 Form 10-K and Q2 2021 Form 10-Q.